 PHIL 356 - Descartes, Hume, Kant and Modern Philosophy (4)

 Works from European philosophers from Descartes to Kant are read.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of at least 30 college credits or any 100- or 200-level philosophy course.